NERC-CEH/RainfallQC/README.rst

 - 1. "intenseqc" - All 25 checks from IntenseQC/GSDR-QC with names like: "QC1", "QC2" ...
 "QC25",
 - 2. "pypwsqc" - 2 checks from pyPWSQC with the names: "FZ" and "SO",
-- 3. "custom" - Allows the user to select a custom set of checks (see Example 8).
+- 3. "custom" - Allows the user to select a custom set of checks (see Example 8 in `Tutorials <https://rainfallqc.readthedocs.io/en/latest/tutorials.html>`_).

 Let's run some QC checks from intenseqc framework below: